Github11200/Github11200/README.md

   <h2>🔭 What I'm currently working on</h2>
   <ul>
-    <li>Currently I am working on brainstorming startup ideas, and I have a few in mind related to visualizing algorithms which I will be implementing fairly soon.</li>
+    <li>I'm working on Viral Insight, an AI app that uses your video title to predict the number of views you video may get, https://viralinsight.vercel.app/</li>
     <li>I am learning about NLP so that I can either train my own models or tune open source models to my own datsets.</li>
     <li>I am also working on a website for the robotics program at my shcool and I am leading a team to edit large components on the website to make it more dynamic every year.</li>
-    <li>I am planning on also make a lot of contributions to open source projects and some of these projects include Bob (a Neovim version manager written in Rust), Zed, and other Javascript/Typescript projects that I find.</b>.</li>
+    <li>I am planning on also making contributions to open source projects such as Zed once I become more proficient in Rust.</li>
   </ul>

   <h2>🧰 Skills</h2>